alfon650/FinalProjectCM3070/README.md

 ## Prerequisites

 - **Dataset**: You need to download and place the butterfly dataset in the `./datasets/butterfly dataset/` directory to execute the scripts.
 The dataset is required for both training and evaluation.
+Originally obtained from: https://www.kaggle.com/datasets/phucthaiv02/butterfly-image-classification.
 - **Hardware**: This project was developed and tested using an A100 GPU from Google Colaboratory.
 - **Dependencies**: Ensure you have all required Python libraries installed